 (*This is the number of bedrooms for which the family qualifies.
 The amount of rental assistance is based upon unit size).

-EMERGENCY SOLUTIONS GRANT RAPID REHOUSING (ESG-RR) OR HOMELESSNESS PREVENTION (ESG-HP) PROGRAM
+EMERGENCY SOLUTIONS GRANT RAPID REHOUSING OR HOMELESSNESS PREVENTION PROGRAM

-      hereinafter referred to as (“Subrecipient”) has issued this Rental Assistance Payment Contract (“RAP”) to the Tenant identified above who is eligible to participate in either the Emergency Solutions Grant Rapid Rehousing Program (“ESG-RR”) or the Emergency Solutions Grant Homelessness Prevention Program (“ESG-HP”) ( either ESG-RR or ESG-HP “the Program”).
+      hereinafter referred to as (“Subrecipient”) has issued this Rental Assistance Payment Contract (“RAP”) to the Tenant identified above who is eligible to participate in either the Emergency Solutions Grant Rapid Rehousing Program (“ESG-RR”) or the Emergency Solutions Grant Homelessness Prevention Program (“ESG-HP”) ( either ESG-RR or ESG-HP the “Program”).
 Under the Program, the Subrecipient will make monthly payments to the Landlord on behalf of the Tenant.
 The Tenant must select a decent, safe and sanitary dwelling unit before the Subrecipient will make payments to the Landlord.
 When the Subrecipient issues this RAP, it fully expects to have funds available to provide the rental assistance for the period specified.
 However, the Subrecipient is not under any obligation to the Tenant nor the Landlord or any other party until the dwelling unit has been approved by the Subrecipient and the Subrecipient has entered into an agreement with the Landlord.

 STEPS THAT MUST BE TAKEN TO USE THIS RENTAL ASSISTANCE PAYMENT CONTRACT

-The Tenant must select a rental dwelling unit located within the jurisdiction of the Subrecipient that meets the program’s habitability standards and has a reasonable rent that is at or below Fair Market Rent as provided under 24 CFR part 888 (“Unit”).
+The Tenant must select a rental dwelling unit located within the jurisdiction of the Subrecipient that meets the Program’s habitability standards and has a reasonable rent that is at or below Fair Market Rent as provided under 24 CFR part 888 (“Unit”).
 After the Tenant finds a Unit, the Tenant must provide the Subrecipient with a “Request for Unit Approval” form, signed by the Landlord and a copy of the Landlord’s lease.

 If a Request for Unit Approval has not been submitted to the Subrecipient within sixty (60) days of the date that this RAP was issued, this RAP will expire, unless the Subrecipient approves an extension.